Fracture Intersection Problem

 Input file

-Everything required is contained within two xml files located at:
+Everything required is contained within these xml files located at:

 inputFiles/lagrangianContactMechanics/ContactMechanics_TFrac_benchmark.xml